acollamati/starchat-doc/docs/index.md

 ## Security

-StarChat is a backend service and *should never* be exposed to the internet, it should be placed behind a firewall.
+StarChat is a backend service which supports authentication and authorization with salted SHA512 hashed password and differentiated permissions.

-One of the most effective and flexible method to add an access control layer is to use [Kong](https://getkong.org) in front of StarChat as a gateway, in this way StarChat can be shield by unwanted accesses.
+The admin hashed password and salt are stored on the StarChat configuration file, the user credentials (hashed password, salt, permissions) are instead saved on ElasticSearch (further backend for authentication/authorization can be implemented by specialization of the Auth. classes).

-In addition StarChat support TLS connections, the configuration file allow to choose if the service should expose an https connection or an http connection or both.
+StarChat support TLS connections, the configuration file allow to choose if the service should expose an https connection or an http connection or both.
 In order to use the https connection the user must do the following things: